justin2004/weblog/sparql-gotcha/README.md

      owl:inverseOf :wasSeenBy .
 ```

 But we don't just care about `:seen` and `:wasSeenBy` so we'd need to do this for every predicate (object property, specifically) in all the ontologies our data is using.
+Which might be a pain to do by hand but I think we could write some SPARQL do this pretty easily.

-Also, using an OWL reasoner on lots of triples is tricky business.
+Maybe the real hurdle is that using an OWL reasoner on lots of triples is tricky business.

+And if we pretend that is now easy and fast *then* we'll likely have the need or desire to reason on data in someone else's graph using an ontology we bring.
+I am working on something now to hopefully make that easier.
+Stay tuned!